chris-short/devopsish.com/PODCAST.md

 ## Purpose

-- Go over inputs only (not the newsletter itself)
+- Go over the inputs into the newsletter (not neccesarily the newsletter itself)
 - Have a live audience somehow (live streaming or [Twitter Space](https://help.twitter.com/en/using-twitter/spaces))
 - Another advertising outlet for [Sponsors](https://devopsish.com/sponsor)
+- Twitter Spaces isn't fully functional on desktop yet but, be sure to have it open on your laptop so you can paste links easily

 ## Twitter Space